2 Babylon/Mesopotamia

 3

-Calculations Addition and subtraction of sexagesimals would have been as natural to the Babylo-
+Basic Sexagesimal Calculations Addition and subtraction would have been as natural to the Baby-

 1

 Multiplication is significantly harder.
-To mimic our decimal long-multiplication process would re-
+To mimic our familiar long-multiplication process would re-

-quire knowing up to the 59 times table!
-For small products this might have been fine, but there is
+quire memorizing up to the 59 times table!
+For small factors this might have been fine.
+For larger

-evidence that the Babylonians used two expressions to represent any product in terms of squares
+factors there is evidence of the Babylonians using two representations of a product in terms of squares

 xy =